derekm1215/terraform-getting-started/terraform-getting-started.md

 Plan: 0 to add, 0 to change, 2 to destroy.
 ```
-Terraform will ask for another confirmation.
+Terraform asks for another confirmation.
 Enter `yes` to confirm the destruction.

 ```
 Do you really want to destroy all resources?